 Graduate opportunities extend to a wide range of clinical areas and geographical locations, including rural and remote health services.
-Some programs are ward-based, while others are rotations which may be through a number of wards in a single facility or in rural Hospital and Health Services (HHSs) that may cover a range of facilities.
+Some programs are ward-based, while others are rotations which may be through a number of units in a single facility or in rural Hospital and Health Services (HHSs) that may cover a range of facilities.

-The next graduate recruitment program
+The March 2017 graduate recruitment program

 Who is eligible?